 School Effectiveness Adviser: Stuart Edmonds

 Stuart has ten years of headship experience in good and outstanding schools.
 He was a Local leader of Education supporting two schools from a category to good.
-He was a Professional Partner support for new headteachers and the Founder of Rushcliffe Learning Alliance.
+He is an accredited Professional Partner who provides support for new headteachers and was one of the founder members of the Rushcliffe Learning Alliance.
 He has worked as a National Leader of Education and is a current Ofsted inspector.

 Deploying officers in their other role as Ofsted inspectors generates income for the Trust whilst gaining important experiences through Ofsted training and being out and about in schools all over the region as OfSTED Inspectors.

 Yvonne has over 35 years’ experience in Primary Education in Humberside and Lincolnshire having held a wide variety of posts including Headteacher for 14 years.
 She holds a Masters’ Degree in Primary Education (Leadership).
 Yvonne worked for CfBT School Improvement Service for eight years as an Education Adviser in Lincolnshire and then in 2016-17 she was the LA Locality Lead for Boston and South Holland.
 Prior to joining CfBT, Yvonne led her school to an overall outstanding judgement from OFSTED.
 Her leadership was also judged outstanding.
 During her tenure as headteacher, she gained experience as a Consultant Headteacher for five years where she was instrumental in enabling schools to develop distributed leadership models.
 Yvonne’s is an Accredited SIAMS inspector and she holds the Professional Qualification for School Inspection (PQSI) which she earned during her Ofsted inspector training.
 In this capacity she inspected schools outside of Lincolnshire and although no longer inspecting for Ofsted, she has used this experience and expertise to support leadership teams through her Adviser role.